How does the morning-after pill work?

 Does the morning-after pill cause side effects?

-How do I get the morning-after pill?
+How do I obtain the morning-after pill?

 You can obtain the morning-after pill free of charge if you have a medical prescription from your gynecologist, midwife or doctor, for example.
 This will be reimbursed with your carte vitale.

-Where can I buy the morning-after pill?
+Where can I get the morning-after pill?

-Emergency contraception is available in pharmacies: the cost of the morning-after pill with levonorgestrel is between €3 and €7.
-Ulipristal costs less than €20.
+Emergency contraception is available from pharmacies: the cost of the morning-after pill with levonorgestrel is between 3 and 7 €.
+Ulipristal costs less than 20 €.

 Back to blog